 Our directors review and approve our strategic plan and oversee our management.
-Our Board of Directors held four in-person meetings and one telephonic meetings during 2013.
+Our Board of Directors held four in-person meetings and six telephonic meetings during 2015.
 Each regularly scheduled meeting of the Board includes an executive session of only independent directors.
 We encourage our directors to attend the annual shareholders' meeting.
-During 2013, every director attended at least 75 percent of the combined total of Board meetings and Committee meetings on which the director served and all directors attended the 2013 annual meeting of shareholders.
+During 2015, every director attended at least 75 percent of the combined total of Board meetings and Committee meetings on which the director served and all directors then serving attended the 2015 annual meeting of shareholders.